Provoked (film): Reception

-After seeing the film, Patel is said to have told the Observer newspaper "I cringe a bit because I was so closely involved.
+After seeing the film, Patel is said to have told the Observer newspaper: "I cringe a bit because I was so closely involved.
 Sometimes I think people should rise to the challenge of reflecting real life better.
 My view is that the reality is far more interesting."

-Rahila Gupta, who co-wrote Circle of Light and the script, stated: "It's a shame that film is an artistic form in which you have to make a fair amount of compromises to make it happen."
-She criticised the film's characterisation as "one dimensional", and the portrayal of Kiranjit Ahluwalia's husband as an alcoholic.
+Rahila Gupta, who co-wrote Circle of Light and the Provoked script, stated: "It's a shame that film is an artistic form in which you have to make a fair amount of compromises to make it happen."
+She criticised the film's characterisation as "one dimensional" and the portrayal of Kiranjit Ahluwalia's husband as an alcoholic.

-In the film Kiranjit Ahluwalia is portrayed as a middle class homemaker instead of a factory worker as she was in reality, Pragna Patel and Rahila Gupta's characters are merged to create one person, played by the Indian actress Nandita Das, and Americanized legal terminology rather than the actual British.
-The director Jagmohan "Jag" Mundhra in his defense said "Even if you tell a true story, a true story is never really a true story.
+In the film Kiranjit Ahluwalia is portrayed as a middle-class homemaker instead of a factory worker as she was in reality, Pragna Patel and Rahila Gupta's characters are merged to create one person (played by the Indian actress Nandita Das), and Americanised legal terminology is used rather than the actual British.
+The director Jagmohan 'Jag' Mundhra, in his defence, said: "Even if you tell a true story, a true story is never really a true story.
 How do you define the truth?
 None of us were really there and obviously the recollections of people who were there have changed now.
 Ultimately I do have to tell an engaging story.
 If I can't tell an engaging story no matter what cause is at stake, nobody will see it."

 Box office

-The film fared well at the UK BoxOffice, thus turning out to be a success.
+The film did well at the UK box-office, being described as "a winner" by ApunKaChoice.com.

 Music

-The score and the theme song of the film were composed by Academy Award winner Indian composer A. R. Rahman.
-The theme song, Alive was composed by Rahman, and written and performed by Karen David.
-The other tracks were done by Karen David.
-According to her blog, these songs were co-written with Rahman, however Rahman has officially confirmed that he has done only a single track for the film.
-Another version of the song Alive was recorded by Shreya Ghoshal but was not featured in the movie or officially released.
-The Hindi Version of 'Alive' was named 'Zindagi and was written by Mayur Puri.
+The score and theme song of the film were composed by Academy Award-winning Indian composer A. R. Rahman.
+The theme song, Alive, composed by Rahman, was written and performed by Karen David.
+The other tracks were by Karen David; according to her blog, these songs were co-written with Rahman, but Rahman has confirmed that he composed only a single track for the film.
+Another version of Alive was recorded by Shreya Ghoshal but was not featured in the movie or officially released.
+The Hindi version of Alive was named Zindagi and was written by Mayur Puri.